-Ozona and Crockett County benefited from the aftermath of tropical storm Delia last weekend.
+Ozona and Crockett County ported in all areas. benefited from the aftermath of tropical storm Delia last weekend.
 After a day of high winds, rain began to fall Wednesday night and fell into the early hours Saturday morning.
-From all reports the rainfall was general throughout the county with up to over two inches re-
+From all reports the rainfall was general throughout the county with up to over two inches reaffiliated with this nationally known accrediting agency regulations require an evaluation team to visit a member school every ten years.